future housing market

 Market participants closely watch the Fed’s statements and meeting minutes for clues about future policy decisions.
 My personal strategy involves following the Federal Open Market Committee (FOMC) meeting minutes releases, as they offer detailed insights into the Fed’s thinking and potential future actions.
 These minutes are publicly available on the Federal Reserve’s website.

 The expectation for 2026 is that the Fed will likely maintain a cautious approach, balancing economic growth with inflation control.
+After holding rates steady through the first quarter of 2026, the FOMC is signaling potential, gradual rate cuts later in the year, contingent on continued disinflationary trends.
 If inflation remains stubbornly high, rate cuts might be delayed.
 If the economy shows signs of slowing too much, the Fed might consider easing monetary policy sooner.

 Mortgage Affordability in 2026: What Buyers Need to Know